Open Label Study of MDMA-assisted Psychotherapy for Treatment of PTSD With Optional fMRI Sub-Study

 Time Frame

-Change in Sheehan Disability Scale (SDS) item scores
+Change in Sheehan Disability Scale (SDS) Item Scores

-Time Frame: 13 weeks post-enrollment
+Time Frame: 13 weeks post-baseline

-13 weeks post-enrollment
+13 weeks post-baseline

 Collaborators and Investigators